nuhaalbadi/Arabic_hatespeech/README.md

 Finally, we provide a list of 356 Arabic stop words (```stop_words.csv```) accounting for both Dialectal Arabic and Modern Standard Arabic.

-Please cite our paper if you find any of our data helpful for your research: and
+Please cite our paper if you find any of our data helpful for your research:

 ```
 @inproceedings{Albadi2018are,